Conclusion of Bisate Health Center Water Project – Rwanda

 The project was to connect to the community water source, and pipe and treat water into health center rooms.

-The maternity room now has a fully functional sink and consistent water source.
+The maternity room now has a fully functional sink and a consistent water source.

 Although Bisate Health Center had a number of internal running water needs, Titulaire (Director) Jacqueline Nyirabimana decided that the most pressing need was to install running water in the health center’s maternity room since the most common health center services utilized by the surrounding community pertain to maternal health and delivery.